LiLabAtVT/I2GDS2025/Group4/README.md

 </details>

+## DIAMOND
-## Diamond- Sequence aligner for protein and translated DNA searches.
+DIAMOND is a sequence aligner for protein and translated DNA searches.
 This uses pairwise alignment of proteins and translated DNA at 100x-10,000x speed of BLAST.
 <details>
   <summary>Click to expand code</summary>